enicholson125/terraform-cheatsheet/cheatsheet.md

 # This gives the path of the terraform running
 # relative to the directory in which the entry
 # terraform was run.
-# This the entry terraform, so it returns '.'
+# This is the entry terraform, so it returns '.'
 # This is useful when creating and referencing
 # non-terraform files bundled into a module